 How to host your own wine tasting party!

-With the festive season just around the corner, it’s a great time to get social.
-So, how about gathering your friends, and putting your collective wine knowledge to the test with a wine tasting party!
+Gather your friends and put your collective wine knowledge to the test with a wine tasting party!

 It’s all about bringing that cellar door tasting experience to your home and enjoying good wines and good times.
 There are no rules to the type of tasting you host – from a sit-down dinner to an impromptu barbeque, or a casual lunch.
 Or, you can step it up a notch and host a themed party using some of our ideas (see further below), or make up your own – just make sure it’s lots of fun!